 - Switching accounts can affect your credit score: In rare cases where you have had an application rejected or you’ve tried to open several new accounts, you may see a drop in your credit score

 Compare current accounts

-Compare current accounts with the MoneySuperMarket comparison tool so you can filter through a range of accounts and providers to find the one most suitable for you.
+The MoneySuperMarket bank account comparison tool allows you to browse a range of accounts and providers from across the market to find the one most suitable for you.

 Find a tailored list of suitable options that will fit your banking needs in one place.
 You’ll be able to compare benefits and rewards as well as anything else that will help you make your decision.
 Once you know what you want, you can click through to the provider where you can start the process of switching your current account.

 You will usually have to fill in an application form, undergo a credit check and provide proof of identity and address, such as a passport and a utility (gas/electricity/water) bill.